mrbqble/swe-backend/README.md

 ## 🤝 Contributing

-1. Follow the existing code style (enforced by Ruff)
+1. Follow the existing code style
-2. Run type checking with mypy
-3. Follow the API versioning and error response standards
+2. Follow the API versioning and error response standards

 ## 📄 License